mysql/mysql-utilities/doc/man/mysqldbcopy.rst

 .. option:: --destination=<destination>

-   Connection information for destination server in the form:
+   Connection information for the destination server in the format:
    <user>:<password>@<host>:<port>:<socket> Where <password> is
    optional and either <port> or <socket> must be provided.

 .. option:: --exclude=<exclude>, -x<exclude>

    Exclude one or more objects from the operation using either a specific name such as db1.t1 or a REGEXP search pattern.
-Repeat option for multiple exclusions.
+Use this option multiple times to specify multiple exclusions.

 .. option:: --force, -f